Find Affordable College Courses

 $4,568 Average Tuition & Fees

-Out of the 21 schools in Wisconsin that were part of this year’s ranking, Moraine Park Technical College landed the # 5 spot on the list.
-Located in the small city of Fond du Lac, Moraine Park Technical College is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Moraine Park Technical College.
+The school came in at #5 on this year’s Best Value Mental & Social Health Services Schools in Wisconsin list.
+Located in the city of Fond du Lac, Moraine Park Technical College is a public college with a small student population.

 Full Mental & Social Health Services at Moraine Park Technical College Report